jar71/everyday-na/content/en/recipe/2021-02-21/choco-cake.md

 - Cocoa powder | 1 1/2 cups
 - Milk | 1/4 cup
 - Pure Vanilla Extract | 3 tsp.

+[^1]: Light brown sugar can be replaced with white sugar, using same amount.

+[^2]: Avocado oil can be replaced by vegetable oil, same amount.

+[^3]: Buttermilk can be buy as itself, and can be made by putting 2 tablespoons white vinegar to almond or soy milk; and 1 tablespoon to normal milk.

 {{< gallery dir="/2021-01-21/" />}}